-We have two popular posts about women’s travel shoes here— but the question we get asked all the time is what about travel shoes for men?
+We have three popular posts about women’s travel shoes here— but the question we get asked all the time is what about travel shoes for men?
 Men arguably have a more difficult task when seeking stylish shoes for travel– their shoes are heavier, take up more suitcase space and are often more expensive (at least for a quality pair).
-Note: the shoes here are classic and won’t go out of style– but the links are updated as of December 2016.
+Note: the shoes here are classic and won’t go out of style– but the links are updated as of November 2017.

 There is also just less information out there for guys about travel shoes– while my girlfriends and I have extensive conversations about what shoes we are bringing on our travels (along with articles and blog posts to read) I’m going to guess this is not a subject men discuss very often, if ever.
 In fact, when I asked a guy if he would ever google men’s travel shoes he looked at me in complete horror.